Code of Conduct

 - Concealing library materials in the library for the exclusive use of an individual or group.

-- Ruining library materials by marking, underlining, removing pages or portions of pages, removing binding, removing electronic theft devices, or in any other way damaging or defacing library materials, furniture or equipment.
+- Ruining library materials by marking, underlining, removing pages or portions of pages, removing binding, removing electronic theft-prevention devices, or in any other way damaging or defacing library materials, furniture, equipment, walls, or any other part of the building.

 - Smoking in the building or near entrances and exits.
 Biola is a smoke-free campus.